algorandfoundation/docs/docs/sdks/go/index.md

 title: Your First Transaction

 This section is a quick start guide for sending your first transaction on the Algorand TestNet network using the Go programming language.
 This guide installs the Go SDK, creates an account and submits a payment transaction.
 This guide also installs Algorand Sandbox, which provides required infrastructure for development and testing.

-!!!
-Info
-    If you are a visual learner, try our [live demo](https://replit.com/@Algorand/Getting-Started-with-Go) or watch a [video walkthrough](https://youtu.be/rFG7Zo2JvIY?t=) explaining all the code in the steps below.

 # Install Algorand Sandbox
 Algorand Sandbox is developer-focused tool for quickly spinning up the Algorand infrastructure portion of your development environment.
 It uses Docker to provide an `algod` instance for connecting to the network of your choosing and an `indexer` instance for querying blockchain data.
 APIs are exposed by both instances for client access provided within the SDK.
 Read more about [Algorand networks](../../get-details/algorand-networks/index.md), their capabilities and intended use.

 !!!
 Prerequisites